 Still terrible news from Italy, but marginally better as a slight dip has been seen in infections and deaths these past 24 hrs, the latter down from over 800 to 600.
 India has enacted a lockdown now of 80 cities and over 100 million people, the largest in history alongside China’s -the subcontinent has been especially vigilant for months, and can be praised for their far-reaching measures knowing full well the disastrous possibilities in the world’s densest tracts of humanity, even with their much earlier lockdowns, public transport and interstate travel bans, rail cancellations and events and business closures.

 However, for all its foresight the Indian govt can only hold so much at bay, with such a vast undertaking.
 Some states alone have 200 million people in them.
 And when Indians and Africans start dying in their far greater droves, will we even care by then?

 The US continues to squabble over a blame game, alongside ineffectual handling of preventative measures.
 Opinion pieces in CNN and the New York Times are now making the connection (alongside Dr. Anthony Fauci, the main health advisor to the regime) that an administration compromised by so pointing the finger is misdirecting its resources, possibly wilfully so.
 Fauci maintained in yesterday’s interview with CNN, that he can’t exactly jump in front of the microphone and take it away whenever POTUS makes another sweepingly inaccurate statement.
 Trump’s deployment of a line of appropriated human props in the background of his public appearances are surely starting to reveal the holes rather than cover them, by the fact many of them appear to have thought processing.

 Japan is mulling over whether to postpone or possibly cancel the Olympics (its legally binding agreement when accepting the flame was to hold it in 2020, this year only).
 Norway and Canada are already out.
 The nation’s torch relay has been heavily edited already and similar hisses are being sounded across many nations to follow suit.
-More shockingly, Eurovision was canceled.
+More shockingly, Eurovision has been canceled.